timmdov/Travel-Add-on-System/README.md

 **Purpose**:
 - To ensure only one instance of the lounge system exists and provides a centralized interface for customers.
 - To manage global access to shared resources like order services and pricing calculations.

 ---

-### **6. Strategy Pattern**
-**Purpose**:
-- To allow dynamic selection of pricing algorithms (e.g., regular pricing, discount pricing).
-- To encapsulate pricing rules and make them interchangeable at runtime.
-- To provide flexibility in applying different pricing strategies based on customer or order type.

----